Long-term, aligned private equity

 The Board reviews the experience and skills of the Board, as a collective, on an annual basis, along with the efficacy of the Board’s operations.
 Any deficiencies identified by these exercises are mitigated, where possible, by development of individual directors or recruitment of directors, when necessary.

 This review is conducted by an anonymised questionnaire completed by directors, with results collated by the Company’s Administrator.
 The matrix of skills and experience against which the Board reviews itself is broad and reflects the Company’s strategy and long-term objectives.
+The Board does not consider that an external independent third-party review would be appropriate for an investment company of the Company’s current size.
+The directors collectively review the succession plan for the Board on an annual basis, with recruitment of directors, when necessary, aligned to the skill reviews performed by the Board.

 ESO Compliance

-Communicate how the company is governed and is performing by maintaining a dialogue with shareholders and other relevant stakeholders
+Communicate how the company is governed and is performing by maintaining a dialogue with shareholders and other key stakeholders

-A healthy dialogue should exist between the board and all of its stakeholders, including shareholders, to enable all interested parties to come to informed decisions about the company.
+A healthy dialogue should exist between the board and all of its key stakeholders, including shareholders, to enable all interested parties to come to informed decisions about the company.
+Board members, in particular the chair, should be proactive in their effort.

-In particular, appropriate communication and reporting structures should exist between the board and all constituent parts of its shareholder base.
+In particular, appropriate communication and reporting structures should exist between the board and all constituent parts of its shareholder base and other key stakeholders.
 This will assist:

 It should be clear where these communication practices are described (annual report or website).